parse-server-modules/parse-server-sns-adapter/README.md

 The steps basically entail:

-a.
-Adding Platform endpoints to AWS console
+* Adding Platform endpoints to AWS console
-b.
-Setup an IAM role for platform endpoints.
+* Setup an IAM role for platform endpoints.
      * iOS requires you loading the prod/development certificates.
-c.
-Generate AWS access key and secret with this authorized IAM role.
+* Generate AWS access key and secret with this authorized IAM role.
-d.
-Enable CloudSearch logs for debugging.
+* Enable CloudSearch logs for debugging.

+Here is a sample config setup:

 ```
 var pushConfig =  { pushTypes : { android: {ARN : YOUR-ANDROID_ARN-HERE},